 Your skin naturally contains antioxidants that defend against free radicals from the environment; these are unstable molecules that break down your skin’s cells, leading to premature ageing.
 When environmental stressors outweigh natural antioxidants, your skin can no longer protect itself.

 Ethyl Ascorbic Acid is an incredibly stable form of Vitamin C that is more readily taken up by your skin cells than any other form, with 85% conversion to pure Ascorbic Acid in the dermis.

-It quenches damaging free radicals, warding off lines and wrinkles by aiding the synthesis of collagen and elastin.
+It quenches damaging free radicals, warding off lines and wrinkles by aiding collagen and elastin synthesis.

 The unique combination of NZ Totara, Vitamin E, and Ferulic Acid are potent network antioxidants that further stabilise Ethyl Ascorbic Acid, creating a highly concentrated, long-lasting formula that leaves your complexion plump, radiant, and youthful-looking.